11 Modern Logo Design Trends: The Future of Visual Branding

 - Utilise versatile geometric shapes rather than trendy icons

-- Enable logo to responsively scale without losing clarity
+- Enable the logo to responsively scale without losing clarity

 - Avoid culturally specific references that could become insensitive